RimaLina/studocu/README.md

 ## Acceptance tests
 UI automated acceptance tests were written.

-Before automating tests I planned test cases and decided to group tests according the functions in the page: create, delete, sort, show questions and check default state.
+Before automating tests I planned test cases and decided to group tests according to the functions in the page: create, delete, sort, show questions and check default state.

 These were my tests scenarios I automated: